-On Windows 11, you also have Hyper-V, a Microsoft product that allows creating & running multiple virtual machines on a single device.
-Hyper-V is a great product as it supports Windows, Linux, and FreeBSD, but you will hardly feel the need for it if you’re a regular user.
+On Windows 11, you have Hyper-V, a Microsoft product that allows creating & running multiple virtual machines on a single device.
+It supports Windows, Linux, and FreeBSD, but you will hardly need it if you’re a regular user.

 Recently, a few Windows 11 users have noticed Hyper-V running on their PCs even when they haven’t used it.
 When running in the background, Hyper-V can consume lots of RAM and drain battery life.